AlexanderGY/node-anti-swindler/readme.md

 # node-express-swindler

-Node swindler is a small library for extend Express app by middleware destruct file system function.
+Node swindler is a small library for extend Express app by middleware destruct file system.
-I hope this package useful for freelancers.

 ### Requirements
 Node.js, npm